SLIBIO/SLib/README.md

 | Linux | Desktop App | `new-slib-app-linux YOUR_PROJECT_NAME` |
 | Linux | Console App | `new-slib-console-linux YOUR_PROJECT_NAME` |

+Note that you have to compile SLib before creating new SLib application projects.

 Here is an example for creating an Android project.

 ```